stefanprodan/k8s-scw-baremetal/README.md

 terraform destroy -force
 ```

-Create an AMD64 bare-metal Kubernetes cluster with one master and a nodes:
+Create an AMD64 bare-metal Kubernetes cluster with one master and a node:

 ```bash
 $ terraform workspace new amd64